 Afrikaya Drum Circles involve hand drums [mostly djembes from Africa], other percussive instruments from around the world, and also any other instruments that complement the free-form rhythm produced by the circle.

-Here’s a recent video of mostly novice drummers:
+Here’s a recent video [pre-pandemic] of mostly novice drummers:

-Dancers are more than welcome once the pandemic is under control.
+Dancers will be more than welcome once the pandemic is under control.
 Drumming and dancing are very much linked as part of the West African culture.
 As well as facilitating rhythm, West African djembe rhythms and specific dances are practiced in harmony to tell a story from an African tradition.

-Afrikaya drum circles are a combination of community circles, facilitated circles, and teaching of West African rhythms.
+Afrikaya drum circles are a combination of community support circles, facilitated circles, and teaching of West African rhythms.

 Let’s make 2021 even better for drumming and for Afrikaya.